NachtRaveVL/Simple-SolarTracker-Arduino/README.md

 The easiest way to install this controller is to utilize the Arduino IDE library manager, or through a package manager such as PlatformIO.
 Otherwise, simply download this controller and extract its files into a `Simple-SolarTracker-Arduino` folder in your Arduino custom libraries folder, typically found in your `[My ]Documents\Arduino\libraries` folder (Windows), or `~/Documents/Arduino/libraries/` folder (Linux/OSX).

 From there, you can make a local copy of one of the examples based on the kind of system setup you want to use.
-If you are unsure of which, we recommend using the (TODO) Example for older MCUs and the Full System Example for modern MCUs.
+If you are unsure of which, we recommend using the Dual Axis Tracking Example for older MCUs and the Full System Example for modern MCUs.
 Older storage constrained MCUs may need further modifications (and possibly external hardware) so is recommended only for advanced users.

 ### Header Defines